Frank Blake (actor): Early life and education

 Frank Blake was born to Michael and Mary Blake and is the youngest of three children.
 He is from Tuamgraney, in County Clare.

 He attended the annual amateur drama festival circuit each year from the age of four in his home town, with plays staged in the school hall.
 He was educated at Scariff Community College.
 He made his stage debut aged 17, in the community musical performance of Jesus Christ Superstar.

 Blake spent a year at NUI Galway studying drama, German, and philosophy, and also appeared in eight plays in Dramsoc that year.
 He moved to Dublin and graduated from The Lir Academy in 2016.

 Career

 Stage

-Blake's stage performances include a role with an all-star cast in Druid Theatre Company's Richard III.
+Blake's stage performances include a role with an all-star cast in Druid Theatre Company's Richard III which was also performed at venues including the Lincoln Center in New York.

 He played Neoptolemus in a stage version of Hecuba by Rough Magic.

-He appeared in a stage adaptation of Louise O'Neill novel Asking For It at the Abbey Theatre, which was also performed at venues including the Lincoln Center in New York.
+He appeared in a stage adaptation of Louise O'Neill's novel Asking For It produced by Landmark Productions and the Everyman Theatre, Cork which was also seen at the Abbey Theatre.
 He also appeared in Tennessee Williams play The Glass Menagerie at the Gate Theatre, Dublin.